 - The Art Library offers reference materials related to contemporary art and numerous art-related genres, including architecture, fashion, film, photography, design, and dance.
 The Library has a special corner for reference materials related to the exhibition currently in progress, in order to enable a deeper appreciation of the works displayed.
-Also featured is a unique exhibition-related program called “Let’s Read Picture Books,” employing picture books to involve participants more deeply in the exhibition.
+Also featured is a unique exhibition-related program called “Story time” employing picture books to involve participants more deeply in the exhibition.

 Kanazawa Youth Dream Challenge Art Programme

 Launched by the Museum 2007, the Kanazawa Youth Dream Challenge Art Programme provides young people with opportunities to build character through active participation in art creation.
 It is modeled on "Zon Moderna," an outreach program for youth in their late teens crafted by Moderna Museet, Stockholm.At 21st Century Museum of Comtemporary Art, Kanazawa, the Programme is being implemented in the form of long-term art exhibitions that enable young people to work side by side with artists.